Content provided by a guest contributor.

 - Statutory charges such as UIF and SDL

-4. My business has a traditional remuneration package and wants to convert to a total cost package for these reasons: attract talent, cost control, transfer economic risk, tax compliance, internal equity, external & competitiveness.
+4. My business has a traditional remuneration package and wants to convert to a total cost package.
 Will it work?

 - Unlikely to attract and retain talent